-2. Get up to the speed you want.
+2. Accelerate to the speed you want.

-Press in the button at the end of the lever and release it.
+Press the button at the end of the lever and release it.

-- The digital instrument panel cluster has a CRUISE ENGAGED light that will come on.
-On the analog cluster the CRUISE - ENGAGED message will display for a few seconds. - 5.
-Take your foot off the accelerator pedal.
+The instrument panel cluster has a CRUISE ENGAGED message displayed on the Driver Information Center that will come on and goes out after five seconds.

+5. Take your foot off the accelerator pedal.